logzio/logz-docs/_source/logzio_collections/_log-sources/k8s-over-helm.md

 Helm 2 reached [EOL on November 2020](https://helm.sh/blog/2019-10-22-helm-2150-released/#:~:text=6%20months%20after%20Helm%203's,Helm%202%20will%20formally%20end).
 This document follows the command syntax recommended for Helm 3, but the Chart will work with both Helm 2 and Helm 3.
 {:.info-box.note}
 <!-- info-box-end -->

+For troubleshooting this solution, see our [user guide](docs.logz.io/user-guide/kubernetes-troubleshooting/).

 ###### Sending logs from nodes with taints